railsfactory-magesh/titanium_documentation/source/en/location.md

 	Currently supported on iPhone only.
 </note>

-In order to draw a route an a `Mapview`, a set of points should be provided to build a `route` object, that can be added to a map view with `addRoute` method.
+In order to draw a route an a `Mapview`, a set of points should be provided to build a `route` object, that can be added to a map view with the `addRoute` method.

 For example, given a csv file of points: